ootbingo/oot-bingo-generator/doc/GENERATOR.md

 to **25** are used to fill each position of the square, all only appearing once.
 The sum of each possible row, column or diagonal is equal to **65**.

-The code to generate a magic square can be found in `magicSquare.ts`.
+The code to generate a magic square can be found in [magicSquare.ts](/src/magicSquare.ts).
 Based on the seed, the function `magicSquareNumber()` calculates what number should go in a given position of the square.
 It gets called by `generateMagicSquare()`, which loops over positions 1 to 24 to calculate each magic square number.